 As people begin heading back to their workplaces, organizations have a lot to consider before getting their teams on-site.
 Organizations, especially in the IT sector, need to plan for employee health and safety.
-Technology will play a key role for adapting operations.
+Technology will play a key role in adapting operations.

 So, what exactly does the future of the workplace look like post-COVID?
 And what do we need to keep employee health and safety a priority?

 Thousands of solutions revolving around remote work and reopening have advanced rapidly this past year, proving just how adaptive the technology industry can be to address unexpected and highly specific circumstances.